google/WebFundamentals/src/site/tools/test/cloud.markdown

 IMAGE PLACEHOLDER

+## Simulator testing

+If you want to simulate iOS you will want to install XCode from the App Store.

 ## Cloud testing services

 If you’re working on an open-source project,
 Sauce Labs are an excellent option as they’re free to use.
+DeviceAnywhere
+Ghost Labs
 Otherwise you can sign up for a free account which comes with 30 minutes of manual testing.
 They have an extensive list of desktop browsers, some mobile browsers and also support a screenshot service for taking periodic shots